 With nearly twenty years of business experience, Gina Villiotti Madison has successfully led teams in a variety of roles including marketing, public relations, event planning, product development, customer segmentation, investor relations and community development.
 In 2015 she was deemed one of Pittsburgh Magazine’s 40 Under 40.
 She has always been active in the community and also helped create and lead an intergenerational employee business resource group (iGen EBRG) at PNC Bank, where she built a progressively successful career for 11 years.
 Madison resigned from PNC to become Executive Director of NASH kNOWledge, a role she assumed on June 1, 2019.
 She is a Penn State graduate.

-Betsy Villiotti is a member of the Board and is heavily involved in the daily activities of NASH kNOWledge.
-She is the organizer and administrator for our NASH/Liver Transplant Support Group.
+Betsy Villiotti is Vice President and is heavily involved in the daily activities of NASH kNOWledge.
+She is the organizer and administrator for our Liver Support Group.
 Villiotti brings the important caregiver perspective, as she quickly became Tony’s caregiver during his journey.
 She is a retired school teacher who still occasionally substitutes in the Chartiers Valley School District.
 Villiotti also volunteers for the Center for Organ Recovery & Education (CORE).
 She is a graduate of Slippery Rock University.

 David Villiotti is the founder and sole owner of Good Steward Accounting (www.goodstewardaccounting.com).
 He is a graduate of Carnegie Mellon’s Tepper School of Business MBA program, University of Pittsburgh’s Accounting program, and Penn State University’s Business program.
 Villiotti has previously held roles in accounting in the non-profit, healthcare, and oil and gas business segments.
 He also has experience in sports and entertainment.
 Prior to starting Good Steward Accounting, Villiotti worked for PriceWaterhouseCoopers a big four accounting firm, CONSOL energy which at the time was a Fortune 500 company, and Allegheny Health Network.